A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

 \subsection{A poset for linear games}

 Having defined a poset of coalitions, we now define posets for linear, proper, and weighted games.

-Consider two coalitions $B \ge A$; if $A$ is winning in simple game $v$, then $B$ must also be winning in $v$.
-This means that the set $W_v$ of winning coalitions in game $v$ extends down from the top of $M(n)$ to one or more lowest elements.
+Consider two coalitions $B \ge A$; if $A$ is winning in a simple game $v$, then $B$ must also be winning in $v$.
+This means that the set $W_v$ of winning coalitions in the game $v$ extends upwards from one or more lowest winning coalitions to the top of $M(n)$.
 The set $W_v$ forms what is called a \emph{filter} of $M(n)$; its lowest elements are the generators of this filter.
 Since each linear game $v$ is determined by its set of winning coalitions, each one can be described uniquely as a filter of $M(n)$.

 The \emph{shift-minimal winning coalitions} (or \emph{generators}) for a linear game are the generators of the filter it represents in $M(n)$.
 We observe that every shift-minimal winning coalition is minimal, but not vice-versa.
-We will use the shift-minimal winning coalitions to denote a linear game, e.g., if $A$ and $B$ are the generators for game $v$, we write $v = \langle A,B \rangle$.
-(For singly generated systems, we often drop the brackets.)
+We will use the shift-minimal winning coalitions to denote a linear game; that is, if $A_1, A_2, \hdots , A_k$ are the generators for game $v$, we write $v = \langle A_1, A_2, \hdots , A_k \rangle$.
+A filter possessing only one generator is known as a \emph{principal filter} and corresponds to a game with only one generating coalition.
+When denoting such games, we often drop the brackets.